abilinski/GuiltyWithoutTrials/README.md

-# Fewer than 1% of US Clinical Drug Trials Enroll Pregnant Participants
+# Fewer than 0.5% of US Clinical Trials Enroll Pregnant Participants

-This repository contains data and replication code for "Fewer than 1% of US Clinical Drug Trials Enroll Pregnant Participants."
+This repository contains data and replication code for "Fewer than 0.5% of US Clinical Trials Enroll Pregnant Participants."
 Direct questions to alyssa_bilinski AT brown.edu.